-As of the close of business on the Record Date there were an aggregate of 320,450,411 shares of Common Stock outstanding, consisting of 287,715,003 shares of Class A Common Stock and 32,735,408 shares of Class B Common Stock.
+As of the close of business on the Record Date, there were an aggregate of 400,591,189 shares of Common Stock outstanding, consisting of 368,055,781 shares of Class A Common Stock and 32,535,408 shares of Class B Common Stock.
 Stockholders are entitled to one vote for each share of Class A Common Stock owned and 10 votes for each share of Class B Common Stock owned.
+Accordingly, a total of 693,409,861 votes may be cast at the Annual Meeting.
 In the election of directors, the five persons receiving the highest number of affirmative votes cast at the Annual Meeting will be elected.
-The affirmative vote of the holders of a majority of the Common Stock represented and entitled to vote at the Annual Meeting is required for approval of each of proposals 2 and 3.
-The option of one year, two years or three years that receives the highest number of votes cast by stockholders will be the frequency for the advisory vote on the compensation of our named executive officers that has been selected by stockholders.
+The affirmative vote of the holders of a majority of the voting power of the Common Stock represented and entitled to vote at the Annual Meeting is required for approval of proposal 2.
+The affirmative vote of the holders of a majority of the voting power of all of the shares of Common Stock outstanding on the Record Date is required to approve proposals 3 through 7.
 Shares of the Common Stock represented by executed proxies received by the Company will be counted for purposes of establishing a quorum at the Annual Meeting, regardless of how or whether such shares are voted on any specific proposal.